 - The Citi Dividend Card for College Students offers a zero percent APR for seven months, an APR of 13.99 percent to 21.99 percent and five percent cash back on eligible purchases.
 No cosigner is required for this card.
 You'll need good credit.

-- If you plan to do a lot of traveling to and from school, the Capital One VentureOne Rewards Card is the route to take.
-You'll earn 1.25 miles per dollar you spend on every purchase you make, plus 10,000 bonus miles.
-There is a zero percent APR introductory offer with a regular APR ranging from 11.9 percent to 19.9 percent.
+- If you plan to do a lot of traveling to and from school, the Capital One® VentureOne® Rewards Credit Card is the route to take.
+You'll earn 1.25 Miles per dollar on every purchase, every day.
+There is an APR of 0% intro on purchases for 12 months with a regular APR ranging from 12.74% - 22.74% (Variable).
 There are no foreign transaction fees either.

 - If you are like many other graduate students, you have a lot of credit card debt.
 If you've improved your credit score at this point, consider balance transfer offers.
 The Citi Platinum Select Visa offers a zero percent APR for 21 months including balance transfers.
 The regular APR is 11.99 percent up to 21.99 percent.
 There's no annual fee.